CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

-{\boldsectionfont 9.
+{\boldsectionfont 8.
 The context of standard Hodge situations}

-If $(G,\scrX)$ is a Shimura pair, let $E(G,\scrX)$ be the subfield of $\dbC$ which is its reflex field, let $(G^{\ad},\scrX^{\ad})$ be its adjoint Shimura pair, and let $\Sh(G,\scrX)$ be the canonical model over $E(G,\scrX)$ of $\Sh(G,\scrX)$ (see [De1], [De2], [Mi3, Subsections 1.1 to 1.8], and [Va1, Subsections 2.2 to 2.8]).
+If $(G,\scrX)$ is a Shimura pair, let $E(G,\scrX)$ be the subfield of $\dbC$ which is its reflex field, let $(G^{\ad},\scrX^{\ad})$ be its adjoint Shimura pair, and let $\Sh(G,\scrX)$ be the canonical model over $E(G,\scrX)$ of $\Sh(G,\scrX)$ (see [De1,2], [Mi3, Subsects.
+1.1 to 1.8], and [Va1, Subsects.
+2.2 to 2.8]).
 Let $\Sh(G,\scrX)/\scrK$ be the quotient of $\Sh(G,\scrX)$ by a compact subgroup $\scrK$ of $G(\dbA_f)$.
-See [Va1, Subsection 2.4] for injective maps between Shimura pairs.
+See [Va1, Subsect.
+2.4] for injective maps between Shimura pairs.
 For general properties of Shimura varieties of PEL type we refer to [Zi1], [LR], [Ko2, Ch.
 5], [Mi3, p.
-161], and [RaZ] (we emphasize that in [Mi3, p.
-161] one has to add that the axiom [De2, 2.1.1.3] holds).
-The injective maps in Siegel modular varieties that define Shimura varieties of PEL type as used in these references, will be referred as {\it PEL type embeddings}.
+161], and [RaZ] (but in [Mi3, p.
+161] one has to request that [De2, axiom 2.1.1.3] holds).
+The injective maps into Siegel modular varieties that define Shimura varieties of PEL type as used in these references, will be referred as {\it PEL type embeddings}.
 Let $O_{(w)}$ be the localization of the ring of integers of a number field with respect to a finite prime $w$ of it.

-In Subsection 9.1 we mainly introduce notations and a setting.
-Different ``properties" pertaining to the setting of Subsection 9.1 are introduced in Subsection 9.2.
-In Subsections 9.3 to 9.6 we prove results which fully support the point of view that the two things 1.4 (i) and (ii) are indeed the last ingredients required to complete the proof of the Langlands--Rapoport conjecture for $p\Ge 5$ and for Shimura varieties of $A_n$, $B_n$, $C_n$, and $D_n^{\dbR}$ type (cf. also Remark 9.8 (b)).
-The main results are Theorems 9.4, 9.5.1, and 9.6.
-Not to make this paper too long, we include only one example (see Example 9.7) of how the new techniques of Subsections 9.2 to 9.6 apply to Shimura varieties of Hodge type which are not of PEL type (and thus to which the techniques of [Zi1] and [Ko2] do not apply).
+In Subsection 8.1 we mainly introduce notations and a setting.
+Different ``properties" pertaining to the setting of Subsection 8.1 are introduced in Subsection 8.2.
+Theorems 8.3 and 8.4 are results that are needed in our approach to prove the Langlands--Rapoport conjecture for Shimura varieties of Hodge type (see already [Va10]).

-{\bf 9.1.
-Standard Hodge situation.} We recall part of the setting of [Va3, Section 5] pertaining to good reduction cases of Shimura varieties of Hodge type.
-We start with an injective map
+{\bf 8.1.
+Standard Hodge situation.} We recall part of the setting of [Va7, Sect.
+5] pertaining to good reduction cases of Shimura varieties of Hodge type.
+Let